 But will Hoyt and Jessica have another go?
-When Hoyt “met” Jessica after saving her life, he became enamored with her.
-It’s clear Jessica’s feelings for Hoyt are still there too, as she attempts to make herself look presentable before he comes in to see her.
+When Hoyt “met” Jessica after saving her life, he becomes enamored with her.
+It’s clear Jessica’s feelings for Hoyt are still there too, as she attempts to make herself look presentable before he comes into see her.

 Bill refuses to drink Sarah’s blood which would cure him of Hep-V

 Really?
 I actually said that aloud after the episode ended, because, well, really?
 The scene just felt anti-climatic, and now Bill is just being melodramatic and selfish.
 When he didn’t drink from Sarah I thought he couldn’t get his fangs intact or that he was dying then and there, something that could have had more stakes.
 But the fact that he just doesn’t want to drink her blood seems petty – especially after the tender, heartwarming scene between him and Sookie earlier in the episode.

 All in all, it seems the last few episodes are focusing more on the relationships of the characters, while diminishing the storylines.